Mookie Betts Player Props: Dodgers vs. Cubs

 Mookie Betts At The Plate

-- Betts is batting .250 with five doubles, two home runs and 11 walks.
+- Betts is hitting .232 with five doubles, two home runs and 11 walks.

+- In 10 of 15 games this year (66.7%), Betts has reached safely via hit, and that includes multiple hits twice.

+- In 15 games played this season, he has homered in two of them.

 - In four games this year, Betts has picked up an RBI, with more than one RBI once.